1996–97 Cleveland Cavaliers season: Off-season

+Regular season

-The Cavaliers started the regular season by winning nine of their first twelve games, but after a 21–10 start, they lost six straight games in January while losing 11 of their next 14 games.
-The team played above .500 basketball for the entire season, holding a 25–22 record at the All-Star break, but started to struggle down the stretch, losing 10 of their 16 games in March.
-On the final day of the regular season on April 20, 1997, the Cavaliers faced off against the Washington Bullets at the Gund Arena, as both teams were fighting for the eighth seed in the Eastern Conference; the Bullets won the game, 85–81, as the Cavaliers missed the NBA playoffs for the first time since the 1990–91 season, finishing in fifth place in the Central Division with a 42–40 record.
+With the addition of Potapenko, the Cavaliers won nine of their first twelve games of the regular season, and got off to a 21–10 start to the season.
+However, the team lost 11 of their next 14 games, which included a six-game losing streak in January, and later on held a 25–22 record at the All-Star break.
+The Cavaliers played above .500 in winning percentage for the entire season, but struggled as the season progressed, losing 10 of their 16 games in March.
+On the final day of the regular season on April 20, 1997, the Cavaliers faced off against the Washington Bullets at home at the Gund Arena, as both teams were fighting for the eighth seed in the Eastern Conference; the Bullets won the game by a score of 85–81, as the Cavaliers missed the NBA playoffs for the first time since the 1990–91 season, finishing in fifth place in the Central Division with a 42–40 record.

-Terrell Brandon led the team with 19.5 points, 6.3 assists and 1.8 steals per game, and also contributed 101 three-point field goals, while Chris Mills averaged 13.4 points and 6.2 rebounds per game, and Tyrone Hill provided the team with 12.9 points, 9.9 rebounds per game and shot .600 in field-goal percentage.
+Terrell Brandon averaged 19.5 points, 6.3 assists and 1.8 steals per game, and also contributed 101 three-point field goals, while Chris Mills averaged 13.4 points and 6.2 rebounds per game, and Tyrone Hill provided the team with 12.9 points and 9.9 rebounds per game, and shot .600 in field-goal percentage.
 In addition, Bobby Phills contributed 12.6 points and 1.6 steals per game, while Danny Ferry provided with 10.6 points per game, and led the Cavaliers with 114 three-point field goals.
 Off the bench, second-year guard Bob Sura contributed 9.2 points and 4.8 assists per game, while Potapenko averaged 5.8 points and 2.7 rebounds per game, and West provided with 3.2 points and 2.7 rebounds per game, starting at center for half of the regular season.

-During the NBA All-Star weekend, in which the Cavaliers hosted at the Gund Arena in Cleveland, Ohio, Brandon was selected for the 1997 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his second and final All-Star appearance.
+During the NBA All-Star weekend at the Gund Arena in Cleveland, Brandon was selected for the 1997 NBA All-Star Game, as a member of the Eastern Conference All-Star team; it was his second and final All-Star appearance.
 Meanwhile, Sura participated in the NBA Slam Dunk Contest, and Potapenko was selected for the NBA Rookie Game, as a member of the Eastern Conference Rookie team.

 For the third straight season, the Cavaliers were known as a low-scoring, defensive team led by head coach Mike Fratello's slow-paced, defensive coaching style; the team finished last in the NBA in scoring averaging 87.5 points per game, while allowing 85.6 points per game from their opponents, which was the best in the league, and also had the fifth best team defensive rating.
+The Cavaliers finished 16th in the NBA in home-game attendance, with an attendance of 692,684 at the Gund Arena during the regular season.